webdevelopers-eu/javascript-dna/README.md

 * `PROTO`:`String` Optional.
 A super-identifier.
 Name of the `Function` javascript object.
 Must start with an upper-case letter.
 This object will be available as `dna` property (e.g. `dna[PROTO]`) after successful resolution.
 See [Prototype Aliases](#prototype-aliases) to see how to load multiple versions of the same script.
 * `SERVICE`:`String` Optional.
 A super-identifier.
 Name of the `dna` property.
 Must start with a lower-case letter.
 The `dna[SERVICE]` will be populated with object created using `PROTO` `Function` (in a nutshell it will do `dna[SERVICE]=new dna[PROTO];`).
 * `REQUIRE`:`String|Array` Optional.
 One or  array of `id`, `proto` or `service` identifiers that define dependencies.
 All dependencies referred by listed super-identifiers will be resolved prior to resolving this particular configuration.
 * `LOAD`:`String|Array` Optional.
-A list of absolute or relative (resolved to a containing `.json` file or current document) URLs of Javascript or HTML (see [Load Optimizations](#load-optimizations)) files to be loaded and parsed/executed.
+A list of absolute or relative (resolved to a containing `.json` file or current document) URLs of Javascript or HTML (see [Bundled Assets](#bundled-assets)) files to be loaded and parsed/executed.
 Files are guaranteed to be executed in listed order with required dependencies executed first.
 * `EVAL`:`String` Optional.
 Accepted values: `dna` (default) or `window` or custom name.
  * `dna` evaluates the script in closure variable scope and expects the script to define variable of name specified in configuration's `proto` property.
  * `window` evaluates the script using `window.eval()` method.